itisrohit/esahayak_assignment/README.md

 ❌ **File upload for attachmentUrl**: File upload functionality was not implemented due to time constraints and complexity of handling file storage.

 ❌ **Admin role**: No admin role was implemented to allow editing all records.
 All users can only edit their own records.

-### Skipped Requirements (and why)

-❌ **Zod validation**: While Zod is installed as a dependency, it was not actually implemented in the codebase.
-The validation is done through custom functions in the form components and service layer instead.
-This was likely skipped due to time constraints and the existing validation implementation being sufficient for the requirements.

 The application is fully functional and meets all the must-have requirements.
 The skipped nice-to-haves were omitted primarily due to time constraints and focus on core functionality.